27 AI SaaS Ideas That Could Make You Rich in 2026

 Join the Community3.
 AI for Construction Bid Accuracy

 What is it?
 General contractors bleed money on inaccurate bids.
+According to McKinsey’s Imagining Construction’s Digital Future (2016), large construction projects typically take 20% longer to finish than scheduled and are up to 80% over budget.
 This AI ingests project specs, regional material costs, and historical data to predict true profitability and flag hidden costs before a bid is submitted.

 Key Features: